-Student Name: Student ID N umber: ······································

-Instructor: Level: Date:
+Student Name: Student ID Number: Instructor: Level: Date:

-For media links in this activity, visit the LI your SDLA number to see SDLAs .
-Find
+For media links in this activity, visit the LLC ESL Tutoring website for Upper Level SDLAs.
+Find your SDLA number to see all the resources to finish your SDLA.

-Section n 1: Introduction
+Section 1: Introduction

-If you have completed SL52, you already know a little be about folktales.
-Folktales are traditional stories that are passed from generation to generation within a particul culture.
-They are usually so old that the author is unknown they often include magic, princes and princesses, and lessons for children to learn from the story.
-They can a be a great window into different cultures and their valuable what are some folktales you learned in your childhood Which was your favorite? lar lown. lso ues. a a a a a a a a a a a a a a a a a a a
+If you have completed LC16, you already know a little bit about folktales.
+Folktales are traditional stories that are passed from generation to generation within a particular culture.
+They are usually so old that the author is unknown.
+They often include magic, princes and princesses, and lessons for children to learn from the story.
+They can also be a great window into different cultures and their values.

+What are some folktales you learned in your childhood?
+Which was your favorite?

-There are many different types of folktales, including for different types of folktales using the Section 1 Quizlet seach type below, try to list an example from your native set.
-Can you think of a nother example of eac
+There are many different types of folktales, including fairytales, myths, fables, legends, and more.
+Learn more about different types of folktales using the Section 1 Quizlet set.
+Can you think of another example of each type of folktale?
+For each type below, try to list an example from your native culture or another culture.

 Fairytale:

 Myth:

 Legend:

 Tall tale:

 Fable:

 Parable:

-Revised on 5/12/2021 1